Year of Call: 1992 Inn of Court: Inner Temple

 ‘Her work includes challenging sex offence cases’ – Crime – Leading Juniors (Legal 500 – 2017)

-She is currently a member of the Bar Council Retention Panel and a Parental Leave Mentor.
+She is currently a member of the Criminal Bar Association Executive and the Bar Council Retention Panel.

 - B.A.
 (Hons), Leicester

 - Association of Regulatory and Disciplinary Lawyers

 From a family of scientists, Tana Adkin QC has expertise in cases involving the following:

 - Medical and biological evidence (Forensic Pathology, neuropathology, adult and paediatric body and genital injury, “Shaken Baby Syndrome”, body mummification, Odontology including assessment of age and bitemark analysis, Forensic Psychiatry dealing with mental incapacity, memory, parasomnia (sexomnia), psychosis, Forensic Psychology dealing with learning differences, autism, asperger’s syndrome, personality disorders, depression, Pharmacology and Toxicology – drugs including GHB and other psycho-active substances